secretgraph/secretgraph/README.md

 ### Groups

-idea: seperate actions with different concerns.
+idea: seperate actions on contents with different concerns.

 -   "": default
 -   view: for view actions